OBASKTools/obask/docs/index.md

 ![Pipeline Overview](images/logo1_text.png)
 # Ontology Based Application Starter Kit (OBASK)

-!!! info "Empower Your Ontologies"

     OBASK (Ontology-Based Application Starter Kit) enables users to create search and knowledge exploration applications effortlessly, without any programming skills.
-With OBASK, you can transform your ontologies into powerful applications that unlock the full potential of your data.
+With OBASK, you can transform your ontology-annotated data into powerful applications that allow you to search and query your data and provide knowedge graph inputs to Machine Learning.

 ### Why Choose OBASK?
 - **No Coding Required**: Simplify complex processes and focus on your data.